-Setting the Parking Brake
+Locking the Parking Brake

 - 1. Place the transmission in first gear or neutral. - 2.
-Squeeze and release the brake lever (1) two or three times, then squeeze and hold. - 3.
-Push the park brake lock (2) forward to engage the lock.
+Squeeze and release the brake lever two or three times, then squeeze and hold. - 3.
+Push the parking brake lock down to engage the lock (1).
 Release the brake lever. - 4.
-To release the parking brake lock, squeeze and release the brake lever.
-It will return to its unlocked position.
+To release the parking brake lock (2), squeeze and release the brake lever.
+The lock will automatically disengage.

-Parking Brake
+FEATURES AND CONTROLS Parking Brake